 Here’s my first blog post from April 2007:

 One evening after work I spotted a house for sale on Westray, one of the more remote Northern Isles of Orkney and fell in love with it.
 It took me a little while, but I bought it and spend as much time there as I can.
 In this blog you can read my adventures on the Island: the people I meet; the mishaps I have; the constant battles with rain, wind and bicycles; and more about woodlice and rhubarb than is reasonable.

 Einar is the name of my house on Westray in Orkney.
 It’s an old school, formerly the Skelwick Academy School, and many of the people on the Island went to school there.
 It has seen better days and with a lot of work may see them again.
 Many Islanders had their photographs taken on the front steps as part of their class photograph.
 Their memories form an important record of past times, with written accounts of an island childhood kept by the Westray Heritage Centre.

 The HALL of EINAR is the name for my blog, written when on the Island.
-It has my photographs (often taken with a Nikon D810) and snapshots (taken with an iPhone and frequently the Camera+ app) and random musings on life, woodlice and rhubarb.
-You can see my arial photography, look at everything the mice have eaten and see the beaches and watch the sunset.
+It has my photographs and snapshots (taken with an iPhone) and random musings on life, woodlice and rhubarb.
+You can see my aerial photography, look at everything the mice have eaten and see the beaches and watch the sunset.